 Debris from a Russian Kalibr cruise missile is seen in a destroyed building after a Russian airstrike in the port city of Odesa, Ukraine, July 18, 2023.
 Photo: Communications Department of the Southern Operations Command of the Armed Forces of Ukraine/Via REUTERS.

-The Russian government said the airstrike destroyed a fuel depot and a factory producing unmanned maritime vehicles in Odessa.
+The Russian government said the airstrike destroyed a fuel depot and a factory producing unmanned sea vehicles in Odessa.
 The airstrike was part of a “massive retaliatory strike” in response to Ukrainian attacks that destroyed a bridge linking Russia to the Crimean peninsula.

 Debris and shock waves from the explosions damaged homes and other facilities in Ukraine’s main port, Odesa, according to Ukraine’s southern military operations command.
-Local authorities in Mykolaiv, another port, also reported a large fire.
+Local authorities in Mykolaiv, another port, also reported a major fire.

 The Ukrainian Air Force said six Kalibr missiles and 31 of 36 drones were shot down.
 Moscow, for its part, said it had disrupted a Ukrainian drone strike on Crimea, suffered no damage, and reopened a traffic lane across the Crimean bridge.

-Six weeks later, as Ukraine launched a counteroffensive in the eastern and southern theaters, Russia also began a ground offensive in northeastern Ukraine.
+Six weeks later, as Ukraine launched a counter-offensive in the eastern and southern theaters, Russia also began a ground offensive in northeastern Ukraine.

-Since Ukraine launched its counteroffensive in June, the Kyiv government has retaken several villages in the south and some areas around the eastern city of Bakhmut, but has yet to launch a breakthrough across the Russian army's defenses.
+Since Ukraine launched its counteroffensive in June, the Kyiv government has recaptured several villages in the south and some areas around the eastern city of Bakhmut, but has yet to launch a breakthrough across the Russian army's defenses.

 “Impact on people in difficult situations”